 Available for brass, orchestral percussion, piano, strings, and woodwinds.
 Experience a new level of performance.
 Enroll yourself or your young musician in a Chamber Music Ensemble to explore new repertoire, performance techniques, and a way to make new friends.
 Ensembles forming throughout the semester.
 Three years minimum experience on an instrument and good note reading skills required.

-Resident faculty ensembles include the classical Prometheus Trio and the Philomusica string quartet (Jeanyi Kim and Alexander “Sascha” Mandl, violins).
+Resident faculty ensembles include the classical Prometheus Trio (Margot Schwartz, violin and Scott Tisdel, cello) and the Philomusica string quartet (Alexander “Sascha” Mandl, violin).

 The teaching artists for strings are gifted performers and skilled in nurturing students’ musical talents.

 Gretchen Grube Rebar